Gilbert32/dashboard/README.md

 # Dashboard

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.
+A test angular project with a dashboard, resizable widgets, and save-able dashboard settings.

 ## Development server